RIVarX/rivarjs/README.md

 `myRIVar.set(lift((x, y) => x * y, firstRIVar, secondRIVar))`

 # Design & Philosophy
-Assignments are *extend-only* operators and do not override previous assignments.
+Assignments are *extend-only* operators that do not override previous assignments.
 Also, *cycles* (mutual recursion, that variables are declared in terms of each other) are allowed and correct.
 As a result, classes of OOP with *private* assignments can be easily extended.

 ## How it Works
 Each variable is implemented as an *observable stream* from [RxJS](http://reactivex.io/rxjs).
 Also the assigned expressions for these variables are implemented as observable streams.